laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Folklore/song-list/betty.md

 ## Quotes from artist

 <blockquote>
 [James] has lost the love of his life basically and doesn’t understand how to get it back.
 I think we all have these situations in our lives where we learn to really, really give a heartfelt apology for the first time.
 Everybody makes mistakes, everybody really messes up sometimes and this is a song that I wrote from the perspective of a 17-year-old boy.
 I’ve always loved that in music you can kinda slip into different identities and you can sing from other people’s perspectives.
 So that’s what I did on this one.
-I named all the characters in this story after my friends' kids… and I hope you like it! - Taylor Swift
+I named all the characters in this story after my friends' kids… and I hope you like it!<br /><b>- Taylor Swift</b>
 </blockquote>